Alluxio/alluxio/docs/en/advanced/Scalability-Tuning.md

 ### Thread Pool Size

-An executor pool is used on the master to handle concurrent client requests.
-You can tune the thread pool size by modifying the following property.
+A thread pool is used on the master to handle concurrent client requests.
 The actual thread count depends on number of cores available on the master.
-For example, if the master has 64 cores, set the master thread pool max to greater than `512`.
+For example, if the master has 64 cores, set the master thread pool max to greater than `512` by modifying the following property:

 ```properties
 alluxio.master.worker.threads.max=512